Colloquially, memory is the ability to remember things. Medicine and psychology understand many different cognitive functions of the brain.

 Underloading or a one-sided mental strain can reduce memory performance.
 Often under-challenged are people who have left the working world or who have little employment and social contact.

-The production worker, who has to carry out the same operation for eight hours a day, experiences a one-sided demand for his memory.
+The production worker, who must carry out the same operation for eight hours a day, experiences a one-sided demand for his memory.
 He is not sufficiently using his analytical and abstract thinking sufficiently.

 Tips: train your memory

 Memory training can improve memory performance.
 Methods can be learned that are suitable for noting as many facts as possible within a short period of time.
 So-called brain jogging trains the memory capacity in a playful way with tasks that cover different cognitive areas.